Danry Vásquez

-Danry Josué Vásquez Blanco (born January 8, 1994) is a Venezuelan professional baseball outfielder for the Tecolotes de los Dos Laredos of the Mexican League.
+Danry Josué Vásquez Blanco (born January 8, 1994) is a Venezuelan professional baseball outfielder who is a free agent.
 In 2010, the Detroit Tigers signed Vásquez as an international free agent.
+He was traded to the Houston Astros in 2013.

-In 2016 Vaśquez brutally beat his then girlfriend at Whataburger Field which left her with a fractured nose and bruises.
-The attack was caught on video with Major League Baseball placing Vásquez on administrative leave and The Astros and the Lancaster Barnstormers releasing him.
+In 2016, Vaśquez brutally beat his then girlfriend at Whataburger Field which left her with a fractured nose and bruises.
+The attack was caught on video with Major League Baseball placing Vásquez on administrative leave and the Astros released him.
 He was charged with domestic violence which was dismissed by prosecutors, Vásquez instead paid an undisclosed fine, did community service, and took anger management classes.
+In 2018, Corpus Christi police released the video to the public and upon its release, his current team Lancaster Barnstormers released him.
+He has subsequently played in the Mexican and Venezuelan leagues.

 Career

 Detroit Tigers

 On June 16, 2011, the Detroit Tigers signed Vásquez as an international free agent, giving him a $1.2 million signing bonus.
 Vásquez began the 2012 season with the West Michigan Whitecaps of the Single–A Midwest League, but he struggled and was demoted to the Connecticut Tigers of the Low–A New York–Penn League.

 After weighing 171 lbs, Vásquez gained 12 lbs during the 2012–13 offseason.
 He began the 2013 season with West Michigan, where he had a .281 batting average with five home runs and 39 runs batted in.